EthanRBradford/ForrestBradford.com/platform.md

 <b>Corporate Takeover:</b>  The middle class is being taken for a ride by banking fees, insurance prices, pharmaceutical price gouging, hospital costs, etc.  It is time we turn the tables of fairness to the middle class and elect people who care enough to fight for change. <a href="/corporations.html"><small>Read More</small></a>

 <b>LGBT Rights:</b> LGBT people are not a separate community; they are part of the families of Agawam, Granville, and Southwick.
 No person should trump another in rights because they are in the majority.
-In the United States, we strive for equality for all.  <a href="/lgbt.html"><small>Read More</small></a>
+In the United States, we strive for equality for all.

 <b>Mental Illness:</b> A large number of families in Agawam, Southwick, and Granville have dealt with or are currently dealing with those suffering forms of mental illness.
 We can come up with better supportive ideas for these families.
 I have had mental illness affect a brother and other members of my family.
 My parents spent years volunteering for NAMI.
 I will be an advocate for those families affected as mine was.